RetroReversing/retroReversing/categories/misc/Books.md

 ---
 # Books published around the same time as retro games

 This section will cover books available at the time when retro games were being created, for added context this section is broken down by year.

 The list of books in this section is not an exhaustive list and mainly includes books that would have been notable at the time.
+We only list the book based on its first edition date in order to keep the lists a bit cleaner.

 Some of the most note-worthy publishers for game development related books on this list are:
 * **Charles River Media**